icebreakerone/ib1-technical-docs/docs/ops_guidelines/common_policies.md

 ### Where are these rules specified?

 The access control, capability, and obligation grants form part of the metadata for a dataset.
 This is expressed in a file, hosted and maintained by the [Data Provider](../glossary.md#term-Data-Provider) responsible for the data set.
 The provisional structure of the entire file can be found at [Data Set Metadata](../metadata.md#data-set-metadata), in particular the section on the [Access Block](../metadata.md#access-block)

 ### Where are these rules evaluated, and by whom?

 Following our guiding principle that [Data Providers](../glossary.md#term-Data-Provider) remain in control of their data at all times, these rules are evaluated within the [Data Provider](../glossary.md#term-Data-Provider) [API](../glossary.md#term-Application-programming-interface) implementation.
 This is necessary to allow for decisions predicated on information only known to the [Data Provider](../glossary.md#term-Data-Provider), but this could impose additional complexity when setting up and implementing a [Data Provider](../glossary.md#term-Data-Provider).
-To mitigate this, we will provide clear specifications and semantics for the rules language, along with a reference implementation in the Python language.
+To mitigate this, we provide clear specifications and semantics for the rules language, along with a reference implementation in the Python language.

 The current language specification can be found at [Access Control and Capability Grant Language](../access_control_specification.md#access-control-and-capability-grant-language), the time bounds and other properties form part of the [Access Block](../metadata.md#access-block) specification in the metadata file format.

 ## Service Desk and Notifications

-Open Energy acknowledges industry feedback regarding the need to develop a Service Desk and notifications function.
+Icebreaker One acknowledges industry feedback regarding the need to develop a Service Desk and notifications function.
-Developing the full function is beyond the scope of project Phase 3, however it remains an active area for future development.
-In the meantime, members will be directed to use a specific email address to catalogue emerging needs and discuss appropriate [OEGS](../glossary.md#term-Open-Energy-Governance-Service) support.
-We proposed to use learning from this prototype to inform future service and policy design.
+Developing the full function is an active area for future development.
+In the meantime, members will be directed to use a specific email address to catalogue emerging needs and discuss appropriate [TFGS](../glossary.md#term-Trust-Framework-Governance-Service) support.
+We propose to use learning from this prototype to inform future service and policy design.

 ## Dispute Resolution